-- Attacks that attempt to extract internal signals of a TOE. - Attacks that attempt to manipulate internal signals of a TOE. - Fault Injection Attacks (including DFA) - Side channel attacks (including DEMA) - Exploitation of the test features of IC chips. - Reactivation of disabled access control mechanisms - Attacks that predict random numbers generated by a random number generator and/or decrease the entropy of output random numbers.
+- Attacks that attempt to extract internal signals of a TOE. - Attacks that attempt to manipulate internal signals of a TOE. - Fault Injection Attacks (including DFA) - Side channel attacks (including DEMA)

-3.1.2 Organisational Security Policies and Security Functions

-3.1.2.1 Organisational Security Policies
+- Exploitation of the test features of IC chips. - Attacks that predict random numbers generated by a random number generator and/or decrease the entropy of output random numbers. - 3.1.2 Organisational Security Policies and Security Functions - 3.1.2.1 Organisational Security Policies